JRealValdes/jarvis/README.md

 ```
 3. Define users if you want to stablish your own users database.
 Create a database/users/secret_users_info.csv file.
 You can find an example at database/users/example_users_info.csv.
 Use database/users/manage_users.ipynb to upload the data into a users database.
 4. Introduce your Google API Credentials in api/google/api as shown in the example_user.
 The demo at demos\google_api_demo.ipynb can help you define your authentication tokens.
+5. Install Cloudflared if you want to be able to expose your API

 ## Usage
 ```bash